 The Annual Survey of Hours and Earnings provides information about the levels, distribution and make-up of earnings and hours paid for employees within industries, occupations and regions in the UK.

-With a sample size of 1% of earners on PAYE tax taken from HM Revenues and Customs (in real terms around 300,000 people in the UK), the datasets from the ONS provide a valuable and statistically significant insight into earnings of UK citizens.
+With a sample size of 1% of earners on PAYE tax taken from HM Revenue and Customs (in real terms, around 300,000 people in the UK), the datasets from the ONS provide a valuable and statistically significant insight into the earnings of UK citizens.

 Search jobs